Skip to content

 Overall conclusion

-• psutil is sufficient across supported environments
+• psutil is sufficient on Windows and Linux

 • Windows provides strong process visibility without elevation